-Ahead of the 2017 season, ALEC DUFTY was named Sporting KC's new goalkeeper coach.
+ALEC DUFTY was named Sporting KC's goalkeeper coach ahead of the 2017 season.

-In 2016, Dufty coached the Swope Park Rangers goalkeeping corps that posted nine shutouts across 34 regular-season and postseason games – including five in their last eight games – with goalkeeper Adrian Zendejas posting the best regular-season goals against average (0.40) of all goalkeepers in the league to play a minimum of 300 minutes.
+In 2016, Dufty coached a Sporting Kansas City II goalkeeping corps that posted nine shutouts across 34 regular-season and postseason games – including five in their last eight games.

 A former MLS player, Dufty began his playing career with the New York Red Bulls in 2009, going on to make one appearance against the Houston Dynamo before being waived and joining the MLS reserve goalkeeper pool.
 In 2010, Dufty joined USSF D2 Pro League side AC St. Louis, making 30 appearances before returning to MLS with the Chicago Fire in late 2010.
 He announced his retirement at the conclusion of the 2011 season.